Review: The AirTV 2 – A Better Broadcast TV DVR Than Tablo?

 Also, the AirTV 2 will only use the first 2TB of drive space of your hard drive.
 In other words, if you plug in a 5GB drive, it will only use 2TB of it.
 Tablo will work with drives up to 8TB in size and will use all of that space.

-Ease of Recording and Discovering New Content: Tablo Wins!
+Recording and Discovering New Content

 Let’s talk about how to record shows.
 On AirTV, you go to the channel guide and hover over the round record button.
 If the show is a series, then you’ll have the option to that episode only, new episodes, or new episodes and reruns.

 That’s fine and works as it should.
-But, Tablo has a killer feature where you can see a Netflix-style grid of all of the TV shows or movies coming in the next two weeks.
+But, the Tablo DVR has a killer feature where you can see a Netflix-style grid of all of the TV shows or movies coming in the next two weeks.
 This is invaluable for finding new shows or movies to record and it reminds me of browsing Blockbuster Video in the old days:

 Tablo app showing free upcoming movies on broadcast TV.